Jack Jersey: Posthumous (tribute)

-On May 24, 2009, a Jack Jersey Festival was held for the first time in the centre of his home town of Roosendaal, on the Oude Markt and in the Raatskelder.
-Various artists performed in his honour, including his discoveries Frank & Mirella and Nick MacKenzie.
+On 24 May 2009, a Jack Jersey Festival was held for the first time in the center of his hometown of Roosendaal, on the Oude Markt and in the Raatskelder.
+Various artists performed in his honor, including his discoveries Frank & Mirella and Nick MacKenzie.
 The Raatskelder has a historical connection with the singer-songwriter, because he had a music studio there in the attic in the sixties.

-In May and August 2017, at the ceiling of the museum Tongerlohuys in his home town, an exhibition was sent to numerous well-known Roosendaal icons, as well as to him.
-During this tribute, 26 May was also the day he passed away 20 years ago.
+In May and August 2017, at the ceiling of the museum Tongerlohuys in his hometown, an exhibition was sent to numerous well-known Roosendaal icons, as well as to him.
+During this tribute, 26 May was also the day he died 20 years ago.

-On March 10, 2018 on the occasion of the celebration of 750 years Roosendaal under the motto:The DNA of Roosendaal a portrait of Jack was also made by 15 professional graffiti-artists.
+On 10 March 2018, on the occasion of the celebration of 750 years Roosendaal under the motto:The DNA of Roosendaal a portrait of Jack was also made by 15 professional graffiti-artists.

-In 2020 his own song Una Noche Mexicana appeared in Soulmates (TV series) broadcast by AMC.
+In 2020, his own song Una Noche Mexicana appeared in Soulmates (TV series) broadcast by AMC.

+In 2023 appears the song Rub It In of Jack Jersey and The Jordanaires in Sex Education (TV series) season 4 (episode 5) which will be broadcast by Netflix.

 Music Awards

-Certifications as a singer and or songwriter and or musicproducer:
+Certifications as a singer and or songwriter and or music producer: